zarthur/CSCC-Fundamentals-Android-Notes/projects/readme.md

 The program should include methods dedicated to adding, removing, and updating tasks.

-An runnable version of the program is available [here](files/Project1.jar).
+A runnable version of the program is available [here](files/Project1.jar).
 One way to run this program is by downloading the file and running

 ```